alexwitherspoon/Remote-Manager-Toolkit/goals/README.md

 ## Things to Keep in Mind

 This folder is meant to hold all monthly goal setting documents.
-Each document should represent an iteration of the process, and be freshly created with an open PR to contain all conversation and document progress made.
-There is an example Pull Request demonstrating this idea named "[Create Oct-2018-Goals.md](https://github.com/alexwitherspoon/Remote-Manager-Toolkit/pull/2)"
+Each document should represent an iteration of the process, and be freshly created with an open [Pull Request](https://help.github.com/articles/about-pull-requests/) to contain all conversation and document progress made.
+There is an example [Pull Request](https://help.github.com/articles/about-pull-requests/) demonstrating this idea named "[Create Oct-2018-Goals.md](https://github.com/alexwitherspoon/Remote-Manager-Toolkit/pull/2)"

 ### Why this Structure and Cadence?
 Far too often I see minimal or no emphasis on coaching, alignment, or said another way growth of our employees.
 This is meant to help frame positive conversations about improvement, just like a coach would for a professional athlete.
 This should not be focused on punishment, or used to defeat employees, but instead help safely challenge them to grow, be healthy, and be happy.